locationtech/geogig/doc/manual/source/data/diffs.rst

 	parktype: "Garden" -> [MISSING]

-If the terminal suports ANSI escape codes, that line will be shown in red.
+If the terminal supports ANSI escape codes, that line will be shown in red.

 If the modification involves adding an attribute from the feature type, the word ``[MISSING]`` is shown as the old value.